edenmind/OpenArabic/README.md

 ### 📚 Learn Arabic for reading the Qur'an and Islamic texts with OpenArabic, a cutting-edge platform that provides free apps for iPhone and Android.

-### 💻 Our platform is built with the latest technologies, including OpenAI, Flux2, Flagger, Terraform, Kubernetes, and React.
+### 💻 Our platform is built with the latest technologies, including OpenAI, Flux2, Flagger, Istio, Terraform, Kubernetes, MongoDB and React.

 ### 🌟 Join thousands of users who have benefitted from our platform and start your journey towards mastering Arabic today.